spacebird-dev/clouddns-nat-helper/README.md

 ### Create Docker images

-- `cargo make docker`
-- Note: images will be saved with the tag `clouddns-nat-helper
-- This will create a docker image suitable for your local machine.
+This will create a docker image suitable for your local machine:

+`cargo make -e DOCKER_TAG=mytag docker`

-We use [docker-buildx](https://docs.docker.com/build/building/multi-platform/) in the CI to generate multi-arch images
+We use [docker-buildx](https://docs.docker.com/build/building/multi-platform/) in the CI to generate multi-arch images.
+To generate **and push** such an image locally, first install docker-buildx and ensure that the QEMU support is working.
+Then, create a builder using the docker-container driver and switch to it:

+`docker buildx create --name mybuilder --driver docker-container --bootstrap --use`

+Then, run:

+`cargo make -e DOCKER_TAG=user/repo:latest docker-multiarch`